-It’s a doctored up cake mix, so moist and delicious that nobody will know that it came from a box.
+It’s a doctored up cake mix, so moist and delicious that nobody will know (or care!) that it came from a box.
 The cake is rich from the bourbon (not extract, the real stuff!) and crisp from the apples.
 And, the peanuts?
 They add an interesting texture and great flavor.

 While there are a few steps in prepping this cake, it really doesn’t take very long, and the reward for your extra work is so worth every step.

 - 1/2 cup bourbon.
 I prefer Bulleit, it’s really the only kind that I like

 - 2 cups diced apple

 - 1 tbl. lemon juice + 1/4 cup water in a small bowl

 - about one cup of salted roasted peanuts (the salt adds flavor, but you can easily use unsalted)

 - 1/2 cup water

 - Peel and finely dice up 2 cups of apples.
 You want a fine dice because of the relatively short baking time of the cake.
 A fine dice will allow the apples to cook down a little bit, but they still retain a fresh, flavorful little crunch.
 Sit the cut apples into the bowl of lemon water.
 Make sure all bites of apple are coated until you’re ready for them.